code11/engine/docs/docs/quick-start-tutorial/accessing-state-in-components.md

       </ul>
 ```

-As per our implementation of`Todo`, we can now see todo ids(i.e`todo1`,
+As per the implementation of`Todo`, it is possible to see todo ids(i.e`todo1`,
-  `todo2`) in browser.But we want to show`TodoItem.title` in `Todo` component,
-    not their id.
+  `todo2`) in browser.
+But it should actually show`TodoItem.title`, not their
+  id.

-This is where Engine differs from traditional React apps.Engine recommends that
+This is where Engine differs from traditional React apps.
+Engine recommends that
-[parent component should pass minimal data to its
+[parent component should pass minimal data to its children](docs / best -
-children](docs / best - practices#pass - minimal - data - to - children).Minimum amount of
+practices#pass - minimal - data - to - children).
+Minimum amount of data needed
-data needed to render a`Todo` is its`id`.We can find the right todo from
+to render a `Todo` is its `id`.
+Right todo can be retrieved from global state
-global state if we know its id.Let's modify our `Todo` component to follow the
+with its id.
+Modify the `Todo` component to follow the Engine way:
-Engine way:

 In`src/Todo.tsx`